CkCreative/binance-spot-trading-bot/README.md

 Just edit the `settings.json` file to include your own preferences and your available asset as the main asset then `docker-compose up` or `docker-compose up -d` depending on your kind of medicine.

-To run without Docker, edit the `settings.json` file accordingly and then run `npm install` then `npm run dev`.
+To run without Docker, edit the `settings.json` file accordingly and then run `npm install` inside the `/bot` folder then `npm run dev`.

 Add your suitable settings: